Wernher von Braun: Work under Nazi regime

 In 1933, von Braun was working on his creative doctorate when the Nazi Party came to power in a coalition government in Germany; rocketry was almost immediately moved onto the national agenda.
 An artillery captain, Walter Dornberger, arranged an Ordnance Department research grant for von Braun, who then worked next to Dornberger's existing solid-fuel rocket test site at Kummersdorf.

 Von Braun received his doctorate in physics (aerospace engineering) on 27 July 1934, from the University of Berlin for a thesis titled "About Combustion Tests."
 His doctoral supervisor was Erich Schumann.
 However, this thesis represented only the public aspect of von Braun's work.
 His actual thesis, entitled "Construction, Theoretical, and Experimental Solution to the Problem of the Liquid Propellant Rocket" (dated 16 April 1934), detailed the construction and design of the A2 rocket.
 It remained classified by the German army until its publication in 1960.
 By the end of 1934, his group had successfully launched two liquid fuel A2 rockets that rose to heights of 2.2 and 3.5 km.

-Von Braun continued his guided missile work throughout World War Two, and met with Adolf Hitler on several occasions, being formally decorated by Hitler twice, including being awarded the Iron Cross.
+Von Braun continued his guided missile work throughout World War Two, and met with Adolf Hitler on several occasions, being formally decorated by Hitler twice, including being awarded the War Merit Cross.

 At the time, Germany was highly interested in American physicist Robert H. Goddard's research.
 Before 1939, German scientists occasionally contacted Goddard directly with technical questions.
 Von Braun used Goddard's plans from various journals and incorporated them into the building of the Aggregat (A) series of rockets.
 The first successful launch of an A-4 took place on 3 October 1942.
 The A-4 rocket became well known as the V-2.
 In 1963, von Braun reflected on the history of rocketry, and said of Goddard's work: "His rockets ... may have been rather crude by present-day standards, but they blazed the trail and incorporated many features used in our most modern rockets and space vehicles."